-Firstly, we learn how to read an image from a graphics file into the workspace.
-As an example, we use a satellite image showing a 10.5 km by 11 km sub-area in northern Chile:
+Firstly, we learn how to read an image from a graphics file into the work-space.
+As an example, we use a satellite image showing a 10.5 km by 11 km subarea in northern Chile:

+'''

 http://asterweb.jpl.nasa.gov/gallery/images/unconform.jpg

+'''

 The file unconform.jpg is a processed TERRA-ASTER satellite image that can be downloaded free-of-charge from the NASA web page.
 We save this image in the working directory.
-The command unconform1 = imread('unconform.jpg');

-reads and decompresses the JPEG file, and imports the data as 24-bit RGB image array and stores the data in a variable unconform1.
+The command reads and decompresses the JPEG file, imports the data as 24-bit RGB image array and stores the data in a variable unconform1.
 The command shows how the RGB array is stored in the workspace: